Manheim Borough Bulletin Board

 Bookmark this page and check back often to keep up to date on important happenings in your community.

 Due to infestation from the Emerald Ash Borer, a number of trees have been removed from Memorial Park.
 Unfortunately most of the trees at Memorial Park are Ash trees and have been affected to the point of being beyond treatment.
-The Borough is working on a plan to manage this problem, which began with the removal of the trees that posed the most significant hazard to the public.
-A plan will also be developed to plant new trees that are not affected by this insect.
+The Borough has removed trees along the path from the covered bridge to White Oak Road.
+The remainder of the wooded area north and south of the path is closed to the general public for safety reasons.